Mars-Landing-Media/DotWalk/README.md

 ---

 ## Description
-**Note: The script include was updated with GlideRecordSecure on 21 November 2024.

 DotWalk is a powerful ServiceNow tool designed to extend the capabilities of dot-walking into **GlideAjax scripting**.
 With DotWalk, developers can dynamically retrieve related fields and records across complex relationships directly from client-side scripts, enabling seamless data access and reducing the need for extensive back-end logic.
 This tool is perfect for ServiceNow developers looking to streamline data integration and enhance performance.